Croc star charged over NT helicopter crash

 The crocodile trapper-turned-media personality flew from Sydney on Tuesday morning after Northern Territory police issued an arrest warrant a day earlier.

-Wright later turned himself in at Darwin Police Station about 2pm before police moved him to a Palmerston watch house about 20km south.
+Wright later turned himself in at Darwin Police Station about 2pm before police moved him to a Palmerston watch house about 20 kilometres south.

 Wright ‘strenuously denies any wrongdoing’